lilahagen/essays/OTHELLO.md

 </p> 'So, get thee gone.
 Good night.
 Mine eyes do itch; </br>
  Doth that bode weeping? </br>

- *<p style="color:mediumpurple; background-color:lavender">*  Desdemona abruptly dismisses Emilia, perhaps because the song had touched too closely upon her actual life.
+   *<p style="color:coral; background-color:oldlace">* Desdemona abruptly dismisses Emilia, perhaps because the song had touched too closely upon her actual life.
 This shows that Desdemona is conscious of her own predicament and also the control Othello's violence has over her entire life.
 It also highlights the close relationship between her and Emilia, as she feels comfortable being vulnerable in her prescence.

 **EMILIA** </br>
  ’Tis neither here nor there.</br>